Want to know what happens when you declare bankruptcy?

 While every file is slightly different, there are common duties that every person is required to complete while in a bankruptcy.
-A quick summary of those duties can be found here.
 No matter what takes place in your file, be sure that you keep in touch with your LIT.
 Keep them advised if your situation changes (address or phone number changes, income changes, household changes, or other), and be sure to read and review any and all information they give you.

 Want to know what a bankruptcy might look like for your situation?
 Contact us for your no-obligation consultation today.